mdram83/php-probably-wrong-way/README.md

 Todos:
 6. GPT Plugin
-- handle empty chat on frontend
-- handle not empty chat on frontend
-- check how code examples are retunred and displayed, maybe I need to escape html in some cases or do some other stuff...
 - add loading with timer to time-out
 - block sending in case one request is in progress